Seagate/cortx-prvsnr/docs/protecting_os.md

 2. **_Option-2:_** We could move the entire OS to the enclosure.
 The servers will be switched to booting from a LUN located on the enclosure.
 The OS partitions will be protected against the loss of up to three drives using enclosure’s built-in mechanisms.
 In this case, swap space shall be migrated to use the local servers’ drives.
 This swap should be set to a higher priority.
 An additional swap space (in form of a swap file with a lower swap priority) should be created on the root partition (located on the enclosure).
 The secondary swap will be used in case the appliance runs out of RAM and primary swap space.

-	_Limitations of this option._ This option does not provide a clear way to collect support bundle in case of entire server crash or replacement.
+	_Limitations of this option._ This option does not provide a clear way to collect support bundle in case of entire server freeze or replacement.
 The performance impact, while predicted to be minimal, is also unknown and shall be assessed before this solution is implemented.
 Also, in their current implementation, RAS mechanisms are relying on local access to IPMI and should be changed to use out of band approach.
 And the last but not least, this solution is completely dependent on the health of enclosure: its failure will make the system completely unusable, without any ability to collect logs or debug.

 3. **_Option-3:_** We could use a mixed approach and utilize both RAID-1 and moving OS partitions to the enclosure.
 With such approach, one half of the RAID-1 volume will be located on the server while another will be located on the enclosure.
 In case of the server failure, customers will be able to replace the server and boot from the part of the RAID, located on the enclosure.
 In case of the enclosure failure, ability to access the system and collect logs and debug the failure will remain, since the servers will remain accessible.
 The location of the swap space will change to use second HDD in the server (as primary swap space).
 The secondary swap space will remain on enclosure.